+Passionate and well-qualified educators capitalize on an innovative classroom design and exceptional resources to facilitate collaboration, active learning, and student-driven inquiry.
 We know that children are naturally curious, and our Lower School educational team cultivates each child’s curiosity and imagination, inspiring a love of learning.
 The Lower School curriculum is research-based, meeting children at their academic level of readiness.
 We guide our students to take risks, stretch themselves, and become critical thinkers, preparing them to meet and surmount high academic standards.

 We also know that children learn best when they are given hands-on activities, which can take many forms.
 In the Innovation Lab, students build working robots out of technology scraps.
 To learn about supply and demand and sales and profits, fourth grade students sell gently used toys to raise money for a non-profit organization.
 Our youngest students are often the source of the biggest ideas at USchool.
 Our goal is to ignite learners’ minds in limitless ways.

 To learn more about our Lower School programs, click here.